larryschirmer/Dapp_Snake/README.md

 # How to play

-[Rinkeby Network Demo](https://ipfs.io/ipfs/QmT7TMLfZs3A3TtTQsqxJHtoFzp9yxrHBj4wMpbPpUEbYs) - Make sure to have [Metamask](https://medium.com/@followcoin/how-to-install-metamask-88cbdabc1d28) installed and connected the the Rinkeby Network
+[Rinkeby Network Demo](https://ipfs.io/ipfs/QmT7TMLfZs3A3TtTQsqxJHtoFzp9yxrHBj4wMpbPpUEbYs) - Make sure to have [Metamask](https://medium.com/@followcoin/how-to-install-metamask-88cbdabc1d28) installed and connected the Rinkeby Network

 #### App deployed on [IPFS](https://ipfs.io/) and Ethereum Rinkeby